Electrical operating permits: what are they and do I need one?

 - equipment is operated within the class or zone designations for hazardous locations.

 Technical Safety BC issues electrical operating permits and completes inspections for most areas of British Columbia, but there are several exceptions including City of Vancouver, City of Burnaby and City of Victoria.
 Contact Technical Safety BC to learn more, or search “Jurisdiction” on our website.

 With an operating permit, facilities with a main service rating of 250 kVA or less can make alterations that do not result in an increase of greater than 12.5 kVA in additional loads.

-Facilities with a main service rating of 250 kVA or greater can make minor alterations that does not result in an increase of greater than 36 kVA in additional loads.
+Facilities with a main service rating of 250 kVA or greater can make minor alterations that do not result in an increase of greater than 36 kVA in additional loads.

 An electrical FSR is a professionally-qualified individual who is certified by Technical Safety BC, and they are named on every electrical operating permit.
 They can validate completed electrical work and can provide assurance that the electrical equipment has been safely installed and is being properly maintained.